Walford Davies: National reputation

 In May 1898 Davies was appointed organist and director of the choir at the Temple Church in the City of London, a post he retained until 1923.
 With this appointment, in the view of his biographer, Jeremy Dibble, Davies began to be seen as a prominent figure in British musical life.
 As an organist he became well known both as a soloist and as a teacher – the most distinguished of his pupils being Leopold Stokowski.
 As a conductor he directed the London Church Choir Association (1901–13) and succeeded Stanford at the Bach Choir (1902–07).

 As a composer Davies achieved his most substantial success in 1904, with his cantata Everyman, based on the 15th century morality play of the same name.
 His friend and biographer H. C. Colles wrote, "[T]he music itself was not like anything he had written before or would write again.
 Everyman was tumultuously received, and in the next few years given by every choral society in the country which aimed at a standard of firstrateness."
 The work was also given in Australia and the US.

-During the First World War Davies joined the Committee for Music in War Time under Parry's chairmanship, organised concerts for the troops in France and musical events for the Fight for Right movement.
-In 1918 he was appointed director of music of the Royal Air Force, with the rank of major.
-He established the RAF School of Music (attached to the Guildhall School of Music) and two RAF bands, and composed the "Royal Air Force March Past", to which a slow "trio" section was later added by his successor, Major George Dyson.
-Since 1930 Walford Davies' "Solemn Melody" has been one of the permanent selection of national airs and mourning music performed on Remembrance Sunday at The Cenotaph, Whitehall.
+During the First World War, Davies joined the Committee for Music in War Time under Parry's chairmanship, organised concerts for the troops in France and musical events for the Fight for Right movement.
+In 1918 he was appointed director of music of the Royal Air Force, with the rank of Major, as which he established the RAF School of Music (which was attached to the Guildhall School of Music) and two RAF bands, and composed the "Royal Air Force March Past", to which a slow "trio" section was later added by his successor Major George Dyson.
+Since 1930 his Solemn Melody has been frequently performed as mourning music on Remembrance Sunday at The Cenotaph, Whitehall.